hpssjellis/pgb-mobile-app-design/a-scripts-advanced/README.md

 pwd  (shows where you are)

-tab  (auto-completes, type the first few letters, then tab, super usefull!)
+tab  (auto-completes, type the first few letters, then tab, super useful!)

-up arrow  (shows other commands you have tried, also very usefull )
+up arrow  (shows other commands you have tried, also very useful )

 cd .. (moves up a directory)